Russian interference in the 2016 United States elections: U.S. House of Representatives

-Dismissal of FBI Director James Comey
+FBI investigation and dismissal of Director James Comey

+On March 20, 2017, during public testimony to the House Intelligence Committee, Comey confirmed the existence of the investigation, including the question of whether there had been any coordination between the campaign and the Russians.
+He said the investigation began in July 2016.
+The decision to reveal the ongoing investigation was unusual, but Comey believed disclosing it would benefit to the public good.

 On May 9, 2017, Trump dismissed Comey, attributing his action to recommendations from United States attorney general Jeff Sessions and Deputy Attorney General Rod Rosenstein.

 Trump had been talking to aides about firing Comey for at least a week before acting, and had asked Justice Department officials to come up with a rationale for dismissing him.

 After he learned that Trump was about to fire Comey, Rosenstein submitted to Trump a memo critical of Comey's conduct in the investigation about Hillary Clinton's emails.
 Trump later confirmed that he had intended to fire Comey regardless of any Justice Department recommendation.
 Trump himself also tied the firing to the Russia investigation in a televised interview, stating, "When I decided to [fire Comey], I said to myself, I said, 'You know, this Russia thing with Trump and Russia is a made up story, it's an excuse by the Democrats for having lost an election that they should have won.